 They may be old-fashioned, but who can resist Jam Drops?
-No wonder they still live on in supermarkets and suburban bakeries today.
+No wonder they are still so popular on supermarket shelves and in suburban bakeries today.

-This recipe is super simple to prepare and bake off.
+This recipe is one of Nana Ling’s original handwritten recipes and these little delights are super simple to prepare and bake off.

 Jam Drops (the way you like them)